x

 The process of conducting remote unmoderated usability testing can be boiled down to 7 important steps:

-Don’t forget to keep these remote unmoderated testing best practices in mind⬇️
+Don’t forget to keep these remote testing best practices in mind ⬇️

 1. Defining your study objectives

-During the preparations for your Unmoderated Testing, you should consider asking yourself the following:
+During the preparations for your Unmoderated user Testing, you should consider asking yourself the following:

 What are you going to test?

 Obviously, you should start by defining the scope of your usability testing.
-There will be situations that call for testing all the main use cases of your website or app because you just launched a full redesign to find out what works and what doesn’t.
-At the same time, all you need might be more focused testing of a few scenarios that cover the new functionality.
+There will be situations that call for testing of the main use cases of your website or app because you just launched a full redesign, to find out what works and what doesn’t.
+At the same time, all you need might be more focused testing of a few scenarios that cover the new functionality with a few follow-up questions.

 Who should be the respondents?

-There should not be any user testing without considering your users’ identity.
-If you already have a website or an app, you’re probably well aware of whom your target group is.
-You can use any of your existing personas, real customer data, or even data from surveys and other sources of feedback you have.
+There should not be any remote user testing without considering your target users.
+Therefore it is important to choose the right participant panel.
+If you already have a website or an app, you’re probably well aware of who your target group is.
+You can use any of your existing user insights, real customer data, or even data from surveys and other sources of feedback you have.
+Such as audio recordings, video recordings, or heatmaps.

-The more information about your users you have, the better.
+The more information about the user behaviors you have, the better.
 Apart from helping you with the obvious (to recruit respondents who represent your audience), it will also help you prepare the right use cases and formulate relatable tasks that represent the user’s natural way of thinking.
-So, for these reasons – keep your users in mind when you start planning usability testing.
+For these reasons – keep your users in mind when you start planning usability testing.

-At its core, the Unmoderated Testing study consists of several tasks that the respondents are asked to complete to successfully finish the study.
-By preparing your tasks carefully, you will increase the chance that your user study will provide good results.
+At its core, the unmoderated user testing consists of several tasks that the respondents are asked to complete to successfully finish the study.
+By preparing your tasks carefully, you will increase the chance that your unmoderated studies will provide good results.
 Well-defined tasks lead the respondents to try to complete them as naturally as they can.

 When preparing keep in mind that you need to: